helfer/flexible-spark-streaming/README.md

 ## Setup

 First, download and install Spark.
 Then, download and install Python 2.7.9.
+The Tweepy Python module relies on Python 2.7.9 for improved security measures.
 If your system relies on an older version of Python (Ubuntu 14.04LTS uses Python 2.7.6), we recommend using virtualenv to setup a sandboxed environment (see below).
 Finally, download and install the Tweepy Python module.